scale-tone/az-func-as-a-graph/README.md

 node dist/az-func-as-a-graph {path-to-my-functions-project-folder} {output-file-name.svg}
 ```

-This now became possible thanks to [mermaid-cli](https://github.com/mermaid-js/mermaid-cli) NPM package (which will be locally installed by `az-func-as-a-graph.js` script at its first run).
+This now became possible thanks to [mermaid-cli](https://github.com/mermaid-js/mermaid-cli) NPM package (which will be locally installed by [az-func-as-a-graph](https://github.com/scale-tone/az-func-as-a-graph/blob/main/az-func-as-a-graph.ts) script at its first run).
+`npm install` is only needed once, of course.
+`{path-to-my-functions-project-folder}` can be either local folder or link to a GitHub repo. `{output-file-name.svg}` should be local file name with path and `.svg` extension, the graph will be written to this file in SVG format.

 ## How to deploy to Azure